kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ### Explicit Authentication Messages

-As discussed, KEMTLS generally uses a message for explicit
+As discussed, KEM-Auth generally uses a message for explicit
 authentication: Finished message.
-Note that in the non pre-distributed mode, KEMTLS achieves explicit authentication only when the server sends the final `Finished` message (the client is only implicitly authenticated when they send their `Finished` message).
+Note that in the non pre-distributed mode, KEM-Auth achieves explicit authentication only when the server sends the final `Finished` message (the client is only implicitly authenticated when they send their `Finished` message).
 In a pre-distributed mode, the server achieves explicit authentication when sending their `Finished` message (one round-trip earlier) and the client, in turn, when they send their `Finished` message (one round-trip earlier).
-Full downgrade resilience and forward secrecy is achieved once the KEMTLS handshake completes.
+Full downgrade resilience and forward secrecy is achieved once the KEM-Auth handshake completes.

 The key used to compute the Finished message is computed from the Master Key using HKDF.
 Specifically: